DrPollo/editor/README.md

 ```

 InputMap returns an object to the hosting window extending the latitude and longitude params from the leaflet "click" event.

+You can find a test page for InputMap at [http://inputmap.fldev.di.unito.it](http://inputmap.fldev.di.unito.it)

+<iframe title="InputMap test" width="800" height="1000" src="http://inputmap.fldev.di.unito.it" frameborder="0"></iframe>

 Example of object returned to the host window:
 ```